 Blueberries are sold fresh or processed as individually quick frozen (IQF) fruit, purée

-, juice, or dried or infused berries, which in turn may be used in a variety of consumer goods, such as jellies
+, juice, or dried or infused berries, which in turn may be used for jellies

 , blueberry pies